 Once a student has arrived on campus, he/she may not leave campus without the permission of the school.
+Parents/guardians may designate individuals to whom the school may release the student by providing their names and contact information on the Student Registration Card ("Blue Card".)

 If there is no designated primary custodian, the child may be released only to the persons listed on the Emergency Data Card (Blue Card).
 In the absence of a court order, only the person who fills out the Emergency Data Card may make changes to it.
-Parents/guardians are required to provide the school a certified copy of all current court orders affecting custody.
-Certified copies are obtained from the Clerk of Court.
+Parents/guardians are required to